 The 10-second takeaway

-For the quarter ended April 1 (Q1), Raytheon beat expectations on revenues and crushed expectations on earnings per share.
+For the quarter ended Dec.
+31 (Q4), Raytheon met expectations on revenues and crushed expectations on earnings per share.

-Compared with the prior-year quarter, revenue dropped slightly and GAAP earnings per share increased significantly.
+Compared to the prior-year quarter, revenue was unchanged and GAAP earnings per share dropped.

 Source: S&P Capital IQ.
 Quarterly periods.
 Dollar amounts in millions.
 Non-GAAP figures may vary to maintain comparability with estimates.